Hearing loss & safety

 999 BSL

-British Sign Language users requiring emergency assistance can also contact fire, police, ambulance and coastguard emergency services using the service 999 BSL.
+British Sign Language users requiring emergency assistance can contact fire, police, ambulance and coastguard emergency services using the service 999 BSL.

-The service is easy to use, Users click one button to call 999 via an interpreter.
+The service is easy to use, users click one button to call 999 via an interpreter.
 All calls are free and available 24/7.

 You can download the 999 BSL app in iOS or Android devices or use the 999 BSL website.

-A simple idea that could save your life
+ICE – In case of Emergency: A simple idea that could save your life

 We all carry our mobile phones with names and numbers stored in its memory but nobody, other than ourselves, knows which of these numbers belong to our closest family or friends.